Quicr/laps/docs/relay-protocol.md

 Datagram objects are limited to MTU, which may be up to 64K or as little as 1280 bytes.
 Datagram suffers from the problem of MTU not being equal hop-by-hop.
 If the publisher supports 64K and the subscriber supports only 1280, then the datagram object will be dropped on initial transmission because it is too large.
-This is an issue with MoQT not supporting datagram fragmentation.
+This is an issue with MOQT not supporting datagram fragmentation.
 The limitation is not with this peering protocol.

 ```mermaid